MasonNelson1/hello-world/README.md

 # hello-world
-his repository is for practicing the GitHub Flow.
+This repository is for practicing the GitHub Flow.

+I am Mason Nelson and I am currently attending BSU for computer systems engineering.